 When canning tomatoes and making other products like sauces, you most likely will be adding other ingredients.
 Some of these ingredients are low acid and when enough of these ingredients are added it may bring the acid content down to dangerously low.
 When you are canning mixed ingredients such as in sauces, soups, etc., process the mixture for the length of time required for the ingredient requiring the longest time.
 If one ingredient in your recipe requires pressure canning then the mixture will require pressure canning to be safe.

 When canning tomatoes if you add NO MORE THAN 3 CUPS combined other ingredients TO 18 POUNDS OF TOMATOES and contains NO MEATS it can be processed in a boiling water bath; examples: stewed tomatoes, tomato puree, meatless tomato sauce.
 Tomato recipes such as any tomato celery combinations, tomato pepper sauces, vegetables soups, tomato bean combinations, tomato zucchini combinations, all chili with or without meat, beans or tomatoes MUST BE CANNED IN A PRESSURE COOKER.
 Anytime you are in question, it is always best to pressure can.
 Check it out before canning; USDA is a good place to look for more answers.
-Be safe!

 Coarsely grind all vegetables; cook slowly until thick (about 2 ½ to 3 hours) stirring often.

 Put in hot sterilized jars and seal immediately.